 Launch into space with increased awareness

 Keep your eyes on your target, take in the breathtaking beauty of a new planet, or traverse through a space station.
-Head and eye tracking allow you to immerse even further into the amazing Star Citizen ‘verse.
+Head and/or eye tracking allow you to immerse even further into the amazing Star Citizen ‘verse.

 Visit the official RSI support page for Tobii